Takeaways

 Collagen research is an exciting area that is always growing.
 Scientists are exploring new ways to understand and use this important protein.

 Recent studies have examined collagen’s potential beyond skin and joints.
-Some research suggests collagen may support heart health by improving how flexible the arteries are8.
+Some research suggests collagen may support heart health by improving how flexible the arteries are.

 Another area being studied is collagen’s role in gut health.
-Some studies indicate that collagen may support the intestinal lining9.
+Some studies indicate that collagen may support the intestinal lining.

 Researchers are also looking into new sources of collagen.
 Plant-based alternatives are especially interesting for those who follow vegan diets.